gradle/gradle/design-docs/component-metadata.md

 ### Test cases

 - Use rule to control selection of components within a specific module.
-- Multiple rules can target a particular module: combine a group and a module targeted rule
+- Multiple rules can target a particular module
 - Rules are not fired for components of non-targeted module.
 - If a rule requires metadata input, that rule does not trigger metadata download for non-targeted modules.
 - Useful error message when:
-    - 'group' value is empty or null
     - 'module' value is empty or null
-    - 'module' value that has preceding 'group' contains ':' character
-    - 'module' value that has no preceding group does not match `group:module` pattern
+    - 'module' value does not match `group:module` pattern
-    - 'group' or 'module' value contains invalid characters: '*', '+', ???
+    - 'module' value contains invalid characters: '*', '+', ???

 ## Open issues